Tyrrrz/MiniRazor/Readme.md

 This returns an instance of `TemplateDescriptor`, which can then be used to render output against a model.

 By default, MiniRazor uses the default assembly load context, which means that the compiled IL code will stay in memory forever.
-To avoid that, you can pass a custom instance of `AssemblyLoadContext` to control the lifetime of generated assemblies:
+To avoid that, you can pass a custom instance of `AssemblyLoadContext` that lets you control the lifetime of generated assemblies:

 ```csharp
 // Create an isolated assembly load context